Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 ### Including employed "chief executives, general and operative managers, and legislators" in IBO class rather than managerial class from 2005-2018

 HR similar to 2001-2019 analysis above.
 IBO class increases from 5282 to 7650 with change (2368 respondents move from managerial class to IBO class).
+A bit more missingness in class measure because using alternative occupation variable that contains "chief executives, general and operative managers, and legislators" category.

 ```r